Skip to Main Content

 Accessing and Using CALI

-CALI (The Center for Computer-Assisted Legal Instruction) publishes over 1,200 interactive tutorials, free casebooks, and develops software for experiential learning.
+CALI (The Center for Computer-Assisted Legal Instruction) host over 1,200 interactive tutorials, publishes free casebooks, and develops software for experiential learning.
 Resources are typically broken up by 1L and then 2L&3L combined.
 Some recommended resources to look at are:

 • Law School Success Lessons - Great for students who want to improve their grades and continue to succeed.
 These lessons are tailored specifically to helpful tips for succeeding in Law School.

-You can use the above link or access the database from the law library's database page to get to CALI.
+To get to CALI, you can use the link above or access the database from the law library's database page.
 Registration for CALI: Students should have received a business card with the access code for CALI.
-If you did not get a card or have lost it then please come to the front circulation desk and they will be able to get you the code.
+If you did not get a card or have lost it, please contact the circulation desk and they will provide the code.

 We're here to help.